raul23/equifax-data-breach/README.rst

    cyberattacks against the US and allies (e.g. the `2015 massive breach at the U.S. Office of Personnel Management`_).

-In conclusion, since it is extremely unlikely for the DOJ to arrest the four alleged PLA members, the quality of any evidence in the `indictment`_ can be very subpar.
+In conclusion, since it is extremely unlikely for the four alleged PLA members to get arrested by US authorities, the quality of any evidence in the `indictment`_ can be very subpar.
 The case will likely not go in front of a judge and jury where the evidence presented by the prosecutors would have been scrutinized.

 Thus, the DOJ is not incentivized to gather solid evidence that could link the four alleged PLA members to the Equifax data breach: